Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models

 (Here $P_A$ is the marginal of $P$ on the set of variables in $A$, and analogously for $Q$.)
-Specifically, it follows directly from the definition of conditional probability that the absolute deviation of a given posterior averaged over assignments is controlled as Therefore, the goal is to learn a tree-structured Ising model $\tilde{P}$ that is close to $P$ in $\loctvk{k}$.
+From the definition of conditional probability that the absolute deviation of a given posterior averaged over assignments is controlled as Therefore, the goal is to learn a tree-structured Ising model $\tilde{P}$ that is close to $P$ in $\loctvk{k}$.

 In order to achieve this, we will use the following basic facts.
-One may readily check that $\loctvk k$ for any $k$ satifies the triangle inequality.
+One may readily check that $\loctvk k$ for any $k$ satisfies the triangle inequality.
 Additionally, it was shown in \cite{breslerkarzand19} that for tree models $P$ and $Q$,